sandialabs/sceptre-phenix-docs/src/index.md

 ### Installing and Running via Docker

-An `activeshadow/phenix` Docker image available from Docker Hub is automatically built and tagged as `latest` each time the default `phenix` branch of the git repo is updated.
+An `activeshadow/phenix` Docker image available from Docker Hub is automatically built and tagged as `latest` each time the default `main` branch of the git repo is updated.
 A Docker image can also be built manually by cloning the git repo and running the following command from the `phenix` directory:

 ```
 VER=$(git log -1 --format="%h") COMMIT=$(git log -1 --format="%h") docker \